Tim Steele (racing driver): Busch Grand National

 In 1993, he competed in two Busch Grand National Series races at Michigan and Richmond for NASCAR driver Davey Allison's team.
 Both races ended with Did Not Finishes (DNFs).
-In 1994, Tim competed in one race at Michigan for his fathers team; it ended in another DNF.
+In 1994, Steele competed in one race at Michigan for his father's team; it ended in another DNF.
 In 1997, he competed in seven races for James Finch.
 This time he managed to accumulate two top tens and one top five finish and an overall average finish of 19.9.
 This would be the last year he would compete in the series.

 Craftsman Truck Series

 In 1999, Steele competed in 13 Craftsman Truck Series races in a truck once again owned by his father.
-He accumulated 1 top ten finish and led 45 laps.
-He averaged a 19th-place finish and finished 25th overall in the standings.
+He accumulated one top-ten finish and led 45 laps.
+He averaged a nineteenth place finish and finished 25th overall in the standings.

 Winston West

-In 1996 and 1998, Steele competed in 2 Winston West Series races at Las Vegas Motor Speedway, scoring a top five and leading 15 laps.
+In 1996 and 1998, Steele competed in two Winston West Series races at Las Vegas Motor Speedway, scoring a top-five and leading fifteen laps.